-Student Administrative Fees include Student Services fee of \$37.50 per course (\$12.50 per course for Summer 2013 only), and Student Copyright Access Fee of \$2.50 per course.
+Student Administrative Fees include Student Services fee of \$39.25 per course, and Student Copyright Access Fee of \$2.50 per course.

+Full-time Part-time

-Graduate Students' Association Fee components are:
+Graduate Students' Association Fee components are: Operations 44.25 31.86

-Operations

-30.25

-21.78

-UPASS
+UPASS 79.50 79.50

-78.50

-78.50

-Daycare Contribution
+Daycare Contribution 4.00 4.00

-4,00

-4,00

-Total Fee
+Total Fee \$ 127.75 \$ 115.36

-\$ 112.75

-\$ 104.28

 UPASS fees are based on the cost of a one month City of Lethbridge bus pass plus \$2.50 administration.
-Spring 2014 is estimated at \$82.50, and is subject to change as rates not available at time of publishing.
+Spring 2015 is estimated at \$80.50, and is subject to change as rates not available at time of publishing.

 The Students' Union Health and Dental Plan costs are dependent on quotes from the external insurance carrier and are subject to change.
-The Students' Union Health Plan is \$135 for 12 months of coverage.
-The Dental Plan cost is \$110 for 12 months of coverage.
-Those students admitted in the Spring semester are assessed \$90 for the Health Plan and \$73 for the Dental Plan, both for eight months coverage.
+The Students' Union Health Plan is \$136.35 for 12 months of coverage.
+The Dental Plan cost is \$111.10 for 12 months of coverage.
+Those students admitted in the Spring semester are assessed \$90.90 for the Health Plan and \$73.73 for the Dental Plan, both for eight months coverage.
 Contact the Students' Union office for information on opt-out procedures or refer to the "General Services" section in the Calendar for more information.